kartikgola/FurnitureMart/README.md

 # MongoMart
-Furniture Mart - M101JS final project
+Mongo Mart - M101JS final project

 This is final week project of "mongoDB for Node.js developers" (M101JS) by mongoDB University.
 It includes-